Wander Through Windmills: The Ultimate Netherlands Travel Guide

 Most visited City in Netherlands

 Amsterdam welcomes around 8.9 million visitors each year.
+If you are planning your Amsterdam trip, you should check my;

 The best time to visit the Netherlands really depends on what kind of experience you’re after.